> cd c:\ > rdiff-backup.exe --include "c:/My Stuff" --exclude "c:/**" c:/ c:/Backup

 To install the provided binary, simply copy rdiff-backup.exe to someplace in your PATH.
 Everything is included in the binary (including Python) for local operation.
 For remote operation, you will need to install a Windows SSH program.
 You will also need to install rdiff-backup on the remote system(s).

-NOTE: you might want to enable long paths support in Windows 10 v1607 or later.
-A simple alternative from the command line is to query the long path support with
+you might want to enable long paths support in Windows 10 v1607 or later.

 Currently, rdiff-backup's --include